stefanofa/awesome/README.md

 *   [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page

 *   [matheusfelipeog/beautiful-docs](https://github.com/matheusfelipeog/beautiful-docs) - Pointers to useful, well-written, and otherwise beautiful documentation.

-*   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

 ## JavaScript